hunchongtan/nlp-project-clone/UNIBIAS_CULTURAL_BIAS_REPORT.md

 ### 6.3 Future Directions

+1. **Reframe as Multiple-Choice Task**: Test the alternative approach of framing cultural bias as a multiple-choice question answering task (like COPA/ARC), where:
+   - Each prompt has WEIRD vs non-WEIRD answer choices
+   - Measure bias by logits for answer tokens (A/B or answer text tokens)
+   - This would align exactly with original UniBias methodology and might yield more consistent results

-1. **Partial Masking Experiments**: Test scaling heads by 0.5x, 0.7x, etc., instead of complete masking.
+2. **Partial Masking Experiments**: Test scaling heads by 0.5x, 0.7x, etc., instead of complete masking.

-2. **FFN Neuron Analysis**: Extend analysis to identify and mask biased FFN neurons, as in original UniBias.
+3. **FFN Neuron Analysis**: Extend analysis to identify and mask biased FFN neurons, as in original UniBias.

-3. **Classifier-Based Scoring**: Train a classifier to label outputs as WEIRD/non-WEIRD for cross-validation.
+4. **Classifier-Based Scoring**: Train a classifier to label outputs as WEIRD/non-WEIRD for cross-validation.

-4. **Human Evaluation**: Have human evaluators rate outputs for cultural bias and compare with automated scores.
+5. **Human Evaluation**: Have human evaluators rate outputs for cultural bias and compare with automated scores.

-5. **Larger Models**: Test on GPT-2 medium/large or other models to see if bias patterns scale.
+6. **Larger Models**: Test on GPT-2 medium/large or other models to see if bias patterns scale.

-6. **Prompt Engineering**: Experiment with different prompt formulations to maximize bias detection sensitivity.
+7. **Prompt Engineering**: Experiment with different prompt formulations to maximize bias detection sensitivity.

 ---